alcatrazEscapee/hexlands/README.md

 **Note**: Anywhere below where the term "default value" is used does not mean the field is not required!
 It means that is the value used by the Hex Land's generation presets.

 - `type` is a string identifying what chunk generator to use.
+It should be `hexlands:hexlands`.
 - `seed` is an integer.
 It is the seed of the world.
 - `settings` is a [Noise Settings](https://minecraft.fandom.com/wiki/Custom_world_generation#Noise_settings) used by the dimension.
 The default value is `"minecraft:overworld"`.
 - `hex_settings` is an object with parameters defining how the hexagonal grid works.
 It can have any of the following fields: